CameronCT/Mongo-ORM/README.md

 # MongoORM

 An insanely basic implementation of some form of Object Relational Mapping for MongoDB.
 This was not really made to be used as a widely available package, it does not contain severely insane levels of logging.
-However it is basic enough that it is faster and more simplified than Mongoose.

 ## Getting Started